marcusgia2505/classEx_doc/docs/Elements.rst

 	This determines if an offer can be withdrawn or not.
 The default is that offers can be withdrawn.

 concurrent offers
 	In case of public offers, this determines if more offers can be made at the same time.
 Note that this is only checked for the respective contract element.
-If you provide more contract elements to the same persons the check is only made for each contract element.
+If you provide more contract elements to the same persons, the check is only made for each contract element.

 message
 	You can provide a static message (e.g. about the buyer type) with the contract.

 proprietary trading
-	This allows to sell to or buy from yourself.
+	This allows you to sell to or buy from yourself.

 label price
 	The label price can be changed, e.g. to wage.
 The label is shown in the price field if the field is empty.